 1 in 7 women are diagnosed with breast cancer in their lifetime.

-1 in 716 men are diagnosed in their lifetime.
+About 1 in 700 men are diagnosed in their lifetime.

-That’s 8 females a day dying from the disease.
+That’s 9 Australians a day dying from the disease.

 Since the National Breast Cancer Foundation (NBCF) started funding in 1994, the five-year survival rates have improved from 76% to 91%.